 1 3/4 c icing sugar (confectioner's sugar)

-Sift the icing sugar then add slowly to the cream cheese and butter mixture while blending with the electric mixer.
+Sift the icing sugar then add slowly to the cream cheese and butter mixture while blending with the electric mixer or stand mixer.